notnews/notnews/README.rst

 .. image:: https://pepy.tech/badge/notnews
     :target: https://pepy.tech/project/notnews

-The package provides multiple classifiers for soft news based on the story text and the url structure.
+The package provides classifiers for soft news based on the story text and the url structure for both the US and UK news media.
+We provide also provide a way to infer the 'kind' of news---Arts, Books, Science, Sports, Travel, etc.---for the US news media.

 Quick Start
 ------------